18 min read

 Cell Phone Policy: 3 Key Takeaways

-Cell phone policy isn't just a formality—it’s your frontline defense against lost productivity, data risks, and constant distractions.
+Cell phone policy isn’t just a formality — it’s your first line of defense against lost time, rising liability, and digital risk.

 The Basics of Employee Cell Phone Policies